Puppies & Kittens

 Your pet is no longer a puppy or kitten and is due for their first “adult” examination and vaccines and we are here to help.
 During adulthood your pet’s needs will likely change based on lifestyle and growth changes.
 Our annual WellCare visits will help us determine what vaccines are necessary during these changes.
 If your pet is now going to the groomer, daycare, or the dog park his needs will be different than a pet that just sunbathes daily on the lanai.
 Consistent WellCare visits during adulthood can help us detect diseases and problems earlier which hopefully will lead to faster recoveries and success stories.

 Just like with us, aging is a bummer; however, we can help keep your pet healthy and happy for a long time.
 Senior pets can develop many of the same diseases that we can such as diabetes mellitus, thyroid disease, liver disease, osteoarthritis, and cancer.
 With regular six month Senior WellCare visits, our hope is to discover these diseases and conditions sooner so that treatment can be started.
 Your pet ages much faster than you do, on average 5-7 years for every one human year, which is why we stress the need for more frequent “nose to tail” examinations.
-Your veterinarian or Healthcare Nurse might recommend bloodwork as well to detect any early signs of disease.
+Your veterinarian or nurse might recommend bloodwork as well to detect any early signs of disease.
 Blood pressure as well as eye pressures may also be discussed.
 Vaccine needs may also change during the “Golden Years” and we will discuss our recommendations with you.
 Sometimes our pets become overweight and lazy as they age but we can help with this too, with dietary recommendations and behavior consultations.
 There is no expiration date on your pet and we want to keep them happy and healthy for a long time!

 Over 6 million pets enter US shelters each year, many of which are lost family pets.
 Unfortunately only 3-4% of dogs and less than 1% of cats are microchipped.
 Without an ID, 90% of these pets will not return home.
 A microchip is the only form of pet identification that is permanent, with a unique number than cannot fall off, be altered, or be removed.
 Implanting a microchip is a simple process that can be done easily during a WellCare visit or while your pet is here getting spayed or neutered.
 The chip is about the size of a grain of rice and is inserted into the scruff of your pet’s neck like a vaccinations.
 We take care of all the registration so that you do not have to worry about a thing!
 River Oaks Animal Hospital utilizes the HomeAgain chip which can be read by a universal scanner in case you are planning on traveling outside of the country with Fido!